szymsta/szymsta/README.md

 ### Completed 🏁

-- 🦩 **Exploring MinIO - ✅ DONE early May 2025** - deployed on a 4-node cluster (2 servers × 2 nodes each), secured with TLS.
+- 🦩 **Explored MinIO - ✅ DONE early May 2025** - deployed on a 4-node cluster (2 servers × 2 nodes each), secured with TLS.
 Cluster is managed via the mc client from a separate management machine

 ### In Progress / Planned 📚